MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-1.md

 # Understanding HTTP Requests

-As a front-end developer , it's important that u'll understand what happend under the hood when uo call the get method, and thats we're gonna talk about in this lesson
+As a front-end developer , it's important that u'll understand what happend under the hood when you call the get method, and thats what we're gonna talk about in this lesson.

-When we call the get method, axios sent an HTTP(hypertext transfer protocol) request to the server, it's a protocol to transfer data over the internet.
+When we call the get method, axios sent an HTTP (hypertext transfer protocol) request to the server, it's a protocol to transfer data over the internet.

 if you go to the network tab in developer mode in your browser, you can filter for axios requests by clicking on **Fetch/XHR**, XHR means XML HTTP request, you'll find the request to the user endpoint, the status will be 200 which means successful.